-Barron Trump Will Be America’s ‘First Homeschool Shooter,’ SNL Writer Says
+Barron Trump Will Be America’s ‘First Homeschool Shooter,’ ‘SNL’ Writer Says

 So far, so good.

-Then Trump’s longtime nemesis Saturday Night Live, which the President actually hosted at one point during the primaries but has since blasted him every week, took aim.
+Then Trump’s longtime nemesis Saturday Night Live, which the president actually hosted at one point during the primaries but has since blasted him every week, took aim.

 Particularly it was SNL writer Katie Rich and her chosen mode of attack was one familiar to the Trump family — Twitter.
 In a tweet that has since been deleted, Rich had this to say.